kenstratton/cs260_project2/README.md

 ### Data
 A component of a Node.
 Data content you want to separately store in a list structure.
 ### Pointer
 Another component of a Node.
-With a pointer of a Node storing id info of one another, each of Nodes can connect in a sequential relationship.
+With a pointer of a Node storing id info of one another, Nodes can link together in a sequential relationship.